-Once admitted into the Athletic Training Program, all Athletic Training Students must complete clinical experiences under the direct supervision of a BOC® Certified Athletic Trainer or qualified healthcare provider who is a verified OSU-CHS Athletic Training Program Preceptor.
+Once admitted into the Master of Athletic Training Program, all Athletic Training Students must complete clinical experiences.
+These clinical and supplemental experiences provide a logical progression of increasingly complex and autonomous patient-care and client-care experiences and will be under the direct supervision of a BOC® Certified Athletic Trainer or qualified healthcare provider who is a verified OSU-CHS Athletic Training Program Preceptor.
 The majority of the student clinical experience will come under the supervision of a Certified Athletic Trainer; however, certain clinical rotations may be supervised by a qualified healthcare provider.
-Potential sites include high schools, junior colleges, Division I, II or III colleges, clinics and/or hospitals, military, industrial settings.
-Additionally, each student will be assigned a non orthopedic rotation consisting of several areas within healthcare facilities.
-During clinical experiences students are assigned to a preceptor, not a specific sport or patient population to gain clinical experience; they are not considered work force.
-The rotations will be assigned jointly by the Coordinator of Clinical Experience and the Program Director.
-These rotations will assure that each student has the opportunity to gain experience with each of the following:
+Potential sites include high schools, junior colleges, Division I, II, or III colleges, clinics and/or hospitals, and military, industrial and other healthcare settings.
+Additionally, each student will be assigned a non-orthopedic rotation consisting of several areas within healthcare facilities.
+During clinical experiences, students are assigned to a preceptor, not a specific sport or patient population, to gain clinical experience; they are not considered workforce.
+The rotations will be assigned jointly by the Director of Clinical Experience and the Program Director.
+These rotations will ensure that each student has the opportunity to gain experience with each of the following: